Does Conventional Loan Require PMI?

 Whether

-you need to pay private mortgage
+you need to pay private mortgage insurance (PMI)

-your down payment and loan structure.
-Most borrowers who
+and loan structure.
+Most borrowers who make a down payment

-percent will be required to pay PMI.
+of less than 20 percent will be required to

-insurance protects the lender if a borrower
+lender if a borrower defaults on the

-defaults on the mortgage loan.
+mortgage loan.

 Understanding PMI on a Conventional Loan